 Violinist Aaron Packard is a founding member of Cuatro Puntos, a Connecticut-based chamber ensemble committed to cultural dialogue and universal access through the performance, writing, and teaching of music.
 With Cuatro Puntos, Aaron has toured across the USA as well as in Bolivia, Brazil, England, and Germany.
 He is also a member of the the New England Piano Trio and Praxis, an experimental ensemble based in New York City.
 He has recently played chamber music premiers with Skogensemble, a group of musicians dedicated to contemporary classical music by Nordic composers.
 As an orchestra musician he is a member of the Aternus Chamber Orchestra and Hartford Independent Chamber Orchestra.
 He is currently a faculty member at Pakachoag Community Music School and the Groton School, as well as a teacher for the Joy of Music program.
 He has served as concertmaster of the Oberlin Conservatory Orchestra and the Round Top Music Festival Orchestra in Texas, and as adjunct professor of violin and viola at the Hartt School of Music Community Division.
 He appears as a chamber musician on an internationally praised album published on Toccata Classics titled The Rosegarden of Light, which has also been featured in film scores.

-Marianne Vogel, violin and music coordinator
+Marianne Vogel, violin and client manager

 Bachelor of Music Degree in Music - University of Connecticut

 Graduate Studies in violin performance - The Hartt School, University of Hartford